kewbish/revshare/docs/README.md

-# Revshare.js Documentation
+# Revshare.js 💸 Documentation

 ## Installation Usage
 This package is available on NPM at [@kewbish/revshare](https://www.npmjs.com/package/@kewbish/revshare).
 - Run `npm i @kewbish/revshare` to install it in your project.
-- It can then be referenced as below:
+- It can (usually) then be referenced as below:
 ```
 <script src="./node_modules/@kewbish/revshare/dist/index.min.js"></script>
 ```